 Capital assets are long lived assets of the district and are recorded as expenditures when purchased.
+The district has no formal capital asset policy.

 F. Compensated Absences

 Vacation leave may be accumulated up to one year's vacation entitlement (ranging from five (5) to twenty (20) days) and is payable upon separation or retirement.
 Employees will be paid for any vacation accrued in excess of one (1) year's entitlement as of November 30th of each year.